dsdavis4/dyna-record/README.md

 - Set nullable foreign key attributes as optional for optimal type safety
 - Attempting to remove an entity from a non-nullable foreign key will result in a [NullConstrainViolationError](https://dyna-record.com/classes/NullConstraintViolationError.html)

+// TODO update readme for examples using new nullable
+// TODO find all references of deletes constructors and update them

 ```typescript
 import {
   Entity,